Paint Production and the Performance of Power

 The kiva is arguably the most iconic and recognizable ceremonial venue in the U.S. Southwest.
 This underground ceremonial room has captured the attention of archaeologists who have vehemently sought to understand them: their origins and changes in form and function.
 Yet, after decades of scholarly attention, little has been done to consider their development alongside the use of the natural venues that they represent: caves.

-Drawing from performance theory in concert with archaeological research on both caves and kivas, I am working to understand historic trajectories of great kiva traditions in the northern U.S. Southwest.
+Drawing from performance theory in concert with archaeological research on both caves and kivas, Kelsey is working to understand historic trajectories of great kiva traditions in the northern U.S. Southwest.

 Multivocality and the National Register of Historic Places